Artilleryjoe/Cybersecurity-Portfolio/security-dashboard/README.md

 # Security Dashboard - Base Setup
 ## Overview
 This repository contains the foundational setup for a custom security dashboard using the Elastic Stack (Elasticsearch and Kibana).
-It is designed for solo cybersecurity practitioners to visualize vulnerability scan data and network security metrics in an intuitive web interface.
+It provides a minimal single-node environment, suitable for proofs of concept, to visualize vulnerability scan data and network security metrics in an intuitive web interface.
+In professional deployments, the stack typically runs across multiple nodes with security features enabled.

 ## Components
 - Elasticsearch: Stores and indexes security scan documents